MattBort/weather-app/README.md

     } g_AppData;
 ```

-A connection with the WiFi is then created if the credentials are correct and the application receives data by creating the request with the values already defined and communicating with UDP sockets.
+A connection with the WiFi is then created if the credentials are correct; the application receives data by creating the request with the values already defined and communicating with UDP sockets.
 The response from the server is saved in the `Recvbuff` via the `getResponse` function.
-Note that the response is received if each step of the communication is succesfull, otherwise the application loops indefinitely and gives errors.
+Note that the response is received if each step of the communication is succesful, otherwise the application loops indefinitely and gives errors.

 Afterwards, the microcontroller is disconnected from the WiFi `disconnectFromAP` and the execution ends.
 For part 2 we assume a correct JSON response has been sent to display information.